 Processing unstructured documents requires quite a bit of investment upfront.
 It would be prudent to calculate the ROI for these implementations before you go too far.
 You either need a considerable volume of documents or business value for unstructured documents.
 Second, since this implementation involves quite a bit of customization, the time-to-market generally takes more time.
 You can spend anywhere from 6 months to a year to implement this type of solution.
 The key to success is to split this problem into multiple phases and have measurable success criteria for each phase.

-In Summary A majority of high-value documents are either semi-structured or unstructured as per IDC.
+A majority of high-value documents are either semi-structured or unstructured as per IDC.
 OCR and manual corrections usually provide a good enough return for simple, structured document processing.
 However, more unstructured data needs very comprehensive technology capabilities to process.
 There are a number of vendors and solutions available for structured documents that do a pretty good job of data extraction.
 But as you move into semi-structured and unstructured documents, the vendor landscape shrinks considerably.

 The complications of variations that need template-free extraction make it difficult for most IDP platforms to perform.
 Most businesses are left with the only option of engaging a Systems Integrator (SI) to custom implement these solutions.
 These usually take a very long time to implement and often fail to deliver on accuracy and speed.
 A comprehensive, machine learning and AI-based IDP platform such as Infrrd can provide you with the predictability and high accuracy needed in data extraction for semi-structured and unstructured documents.

-FAQs on Document Types Is a text file unstructured data?
 A text file is a type of computer file that is typically used to store human-readable data.
 Examples of text files include word processing documents, web pages, and configuration files.
 While text files are generally considered to be unstructured data, they can sometimes contain structure, such as when they are used to store tabular data.

-Which databases support semi-structured and unstructured data?
 With a NoSQL database management system, you can store and process unstructured as well as semi-structured data, which is not possible using a relational database management system.

-Which type of data can not be stored in the database?
 Data that is unstructured cannot be stored in traditional relational databases since its arrangement is not consistent with a predefined data model or schema.

-Can semi-structured data be stored as structured?
 In general, semi-structured data can be stored as structured data if it is well-defined and the relationships between data points are clear.
 Otherwise, it may be more difficult to store semi-structured data as structured data, and it may be more efficient to store it as unstructured data.
 Semi-structured data can be stored in DBMS.

-Can we use SQL for unstructured data?
 SQL is a powerful tool for managing and manipulating data, but it is designed for use with structured data.
 Unstructured data, such as text, images, and video, does not fit neatly into the rows and columns of a relational database.
 As a result, SQL is not the best tool for working with unstructured data.

 Can OCR software accurately recognize handwriting on a document?